vittascience/OpenSTEAM-LMS/README.md

 Now you should be able to access the lms on your browser in ```http://steamlms/classroom``` The default account login is ```the email you provide here ADMIN_EMAIL``` and password is ```the password you provided here ADMIN_PASSWORD```

+## Database setup

+To setup the database, type this command in your shell: php sql-files/SteamLmsGenerateDb.php Make sure you added the necessay informations (below # setup the new admin data) in the .env file Then you have to check if the created database name match the VS_DB_NAME in the .env file.

 ## Build